-2. For a true taste of the Niagara Falls region, head to nearby Third Street Retreat to grab the area’s legendary beef-on-weck sandwiches and other to-go picnic provisions.
+2. For a true taste of the Niagara Falls region, head to nearby Anchor Bar to grab the area’s legendary chicken wings and beef-on-weck sandwiches.
 If you’d rather snag a couple of New York-style pastramis, try Power City Eatery; for pizza, look to Mario’s Pizza or Donatello’s.
-And if you need to caffeinate before setting out, grab an iced latte at Mackinali’s Café & Bake Shop.
+And if you need to caffeinate before setting out, grab an iced latte at Spot Coffee.

-3. Hit the road and head north to Whirlpool State Park, which overlooks the roaring Niagara Whirlpool and its Class V whitewater.
-Grab a picnic table or spread a blanket and dine al fresco while enjoying the views of the whirling aquamarine river below.
+3. Hit the road and head north to Whirlpool State Park, which overlooks the roaring Niagara Whirlpool and its Class-V whitewater rapids.
+Grab a picnic table or spread a blanket and dine al fresco while enjoying the views of the whirling river below.

-4. Next, it’s time to stretch your legs and get a little closer — 300 feet down into the Niagara Gorge closer — to the Niagara River at Devil’s Hole State Park.
-Follow the stone staircase to the base of the gorge, being sure to look up and admire the towering rock layers that surround you.
+4. Next, it’s time to stretch your legs and get a little closer — 300 feet closer — to the Niagara River at Devil’s Hole State Park.
+Descend the stone staircase to the base of the gorge, being sure to look up and admire the towering rock layers that surround you.
 Once back at the top, take in the view of the Robert Moses Power Plant, a Niagara Power Project facility.
 (Fun fact: The Niagara Power Project is New York State’s largest energy provider.)

 5. A five-minute drive away, charming Lewiston beckons.
 First up: an ice cream break — or, rather, a Hibbard’s Original Frozen Custard break.
 Family owned and operated since 1939, this landmark offers rotating creative custard flavors — caramel pretzel, blueberry cheesecake, watermelon — as well as sundaes, milkshakes and floats.
-Stroll around the scenic downtown, making sure to spot the Freedom Crossing Monument on the bank of the river, commemorating the treacherous crossing fugitive slaves made across to Canada.
+Stroll around the scenic downtown, making sure to spot the Freedom Crossing Monument on the bank of the river, commemorating the treacherous journey that freedom seekers made across to Canada.

 6. Continue north along the Niagara Scenic Parkway to Fort Niagara State Park, where the mighty Niagara River flows into Lake Ontario.
-You’ll find plenty to do at this 504-acre state park, from catching a glimpse of the Old Fort Niagara to trying to peep the Toronto skyline across the lake.
+You’ll find plenty to do at this 504-acre state park, from catching a glimpse of Old Fort Niagara to seeing the Toronto skyline across the lake.

 *Know before you go: Most New York State parks charge a vehicle use fee of $6 – $10 dollars for day use.